Penny Dent – Kennel Club Assured Breeder

-If you are interested in having a puppy from me, you can fill in a Puppy application form.
+If you are interested in having a puppy from me, you can email me.
+I will ask you to fill in a Puppy application form.
 This will tell me a bit about yourself and what sort of home you can offer.
 If you haven’t got the time to do this, then you haven’t got the time for a Border Collie.
 I need to know something about you, before discussing the possibility of you having one of my puppies.
 A great deal of time and commitment is put into rearing and socialising my puppies and I only want the best for them so please do not be offended if I ask you lots of questions.

 What makes an ideal home?